top of page

 SUMMER LEADERSHIP PROGRAM

-The Summer Leadership Program (SLP) began in 1995, with SLP 2023 marking our 29th summer.
+The Summer Leadership Program (SLP) began in 1995, with SLP 2024 marking our 30th summer.
 The program provides young people aged 14-19 with an exciting, powerful, and life-changing summer of community building, political education, and leadership development.
 Young people come to SLP concerned about injustice and ready to learn more and emerge from SLP ready to be part of a broader movement for social change.
 High-school-age students from Boston's diverse neighborhoods, surrounding communities, and outlying suburbs participate in the Summer Leadership Program.
 Youth who have participated have come from various Greater Boston- area high schools.
 Once accepted into SLP, students participate in a retreat exploring identity, power, and privilege, and build community.
-Then we launch six weeks of intensive learning around racial, economic, gender, queer and disability justice, as well as building skills to organize and take action for justice.
+Then we launch five weeks of intensive learning around racial, economic, gender, queer and disability justice, as well as building skills to organize and take action for justice.

 (Video created in 2010 by Erika Simon, a Hines Fellow from The Center for Documentary Studies at Duke.)